opencv/opencv/doc/tutorials/objdetect/table_of_content_objdetect.markdown

 -   @subpage tutorial_generalized_hough_ballard_guil

-    Detect an object in a picture with the help of GeneralizedHoughBallard and GeneralizedHoughGuil.

     *Languages:* C++

-    *Compatibility:* \> OpenCV 3.4
+    *Compatibility:* \>= OpenCV 3.4

     *Author:* Markus Heck

+    Detect an object in a picture with the help of GeneralizedHoughBallard and GeneralizedHoughGuil.